-In this article we will show you how to get started using CD-adapco STAR CCM+ in the Nimbix Cloud.
-CD-adapco and Nimbix have deployed STAR CCM+ on the Nimbix cloud platform, offering the highest performance, most cost effective cloud solution.
+In this article, we will show you how to get started using Siemens Simcenter STAR-CCM+ in the Nimbix Cloud.
+Siemens and Nimbix have deployed Simcenter STAR-CCM+ on JARVICE, the platform for the Nimbix Cloud, offering the highest performance, most cost-effective cloud solution.
 Nimbix provides unique advantages such as a true high performance computing (HPC) environment (instead of virtualization), fast start-up times and per-minute billing granularity.
-We have set up the STAR CCM+ application environment for you.
+We have set up the Simcenter STAR-CCM+ application environment for you.

 The first step to using the Nimbix Cloud is to create an account.
-Navigate with browser to https://nacc.nimbix.net.
-Click Login and when the page refreshes, in the upper right, click Sign Up.
+Navigate with a browser to JARVICE Platform Sign-up.
+Fill in your details and payment information then click Submit.

 Portable on Demand (POD) Licensing

-STAR CCM+ on the Nimbix cloud requires a POD key from CD-adapco.
-This key should be available in your Steve Portal account.
-If you don’t have a POD key or don’t know what this means, please contact your CD-adapco representative before proceeding with running STAR CCM+ on the Nimbix cloud.
+Simcenter STAR-CCM+ on the Nimbix Cloud requires a POD key from Siemens.
+This key should be available in your Siemens Steve Portal account.
+If you don’t have a POD key or don’t know what this means, please contact your Siemens representative before proceeding with running Simcenter STAR-CCM+ on the Nimbix Cloud.

-The Nimbix secure data store is a service called NACC Files.
-This is where your Nimbix cloud applications primarily read and write data to.
-You can either move files in and out from 3rd party object storage when you start jobs, or you can access NACC Files directly (via SFTP or as a folder on your desktop using WebDAV over HTTPS).
+The Nimbix secure data store is a service called Vaults.
+This is where your Nimbix Cloud applications primarily read and write data to.
+You can either move files in and out from your Vault directly (via SFTP with a tool such as Filezilla) or via HTTPS with the JARVICE File Manager application.

 SFTP provides better performance and is especially helpful when moving large files.
-You can log in with your NACC username and your NACC account’s API key as the password.
-The SFTP server address is drop.nimbix.net … you can find your API key in Settings from your username drop-down in the top right hand corner of the NACC portal after you log in.
-You will need an SFTP client such as FileZilla on most platforms.
+You can log in with your JARVICE username and your JARVICE account API key as the password.
+The SFTP server address is drop.jarvice.com.
+You can find your API key in the Profile tab of the Account section in the Material Compute portal after you log in.

-You can run STAR CCM+ in a 3D graphical environment just like you would from your own desktop.
+You can run Simcenter STAR-CCM+ in a 3D graphical environment just like you would from your own desktop.
 This simplifies the workflow and lets you get started quickly.
-You can either start with an existing Simulation Database, or create a new one.
+You can either start with an existing Simulation Database or create a new one.
 This works from any device or network, and the 3D environment renders directly in your web browser.

-If you want to open an existing Simulation Database (which must be a file with extension *.sim), click the gray “folder” icon on the right of the “Simulation Database” entry field.
-You can find it in your NACC files from there – see above for how to transfer data into the Nimbix cloud.
+If you want to open an existing Simulation Database (which must be a file with extension *.sim), select the “Optional” tab and click the gray “…” icon on the right of the “Simulation database” entry field.
+You can find it in your Vault files from there with the file browser.

 If you want to start a new Simulation Database, simply leave the “Simulation Database” entry blank.

-Once You Confirm your application submission (which shows the actual API call being made to the cloud), you will see a Status message.
+Once you Submit your workflow, you will see a Starting message.
 You will then be directed to your Dashboard.

 You will see your job status.
 Possible Statuses are: Submitted, Processing, Completed, Completed with Error.
 If you see Completed with Error immediately, it means your POD license key is invalid.
 Please try again and ensure that you paste the exact license key, case sensitive, with no leading or trailing spaces.